-If no policies are defined and the agent is configured to operate in the URL_POLICY mode or ALL mode, then no user is allowed access to Sun Java System Application Server 8.1 resources.
-See Sun Java System Access Manager 7 2005Q4 Administration Guide to learn how to create these policies using the Access Manager Console or command-line utilities.
+If no policies are defined and the agent is configured to operate in the URL_POLICY mode or ALL mode, then no user is allowed access to WebSphere Application Server 6.1 resources.
+For information about creating these policies using the Access Manager Console or command-line utilities, see the Sun Java System Access Manager 7.1 Administration Guide.